navikt/amplitude-data-wrapper/README.md

 r.text # print data
 ```

-Get data from EU account With proxy
+Get data from EU account with a proxy

 ```python
 from amplitude_data_wrapper import get_chart